Sorry, nothing in cart.

 Vitamin C is also critical for the healing of wounds.
 Scientists say that vitamin C can also help in absorbing iron.

-This is why sometimes we see that patients who have a deficiency of Vitamin C also have iron deficiency as low Vitamin C cannot allow absorption of enough iron during digestion and absorption process.
+This is why sometimes we see that patients who have a deficiency of Vitamin C also have iron deficiency as low Vitamin C cannot allow absorption of enough iron during the digestion and absorption process.

 What are the Food sources that are rich in Vitamin C?